awsdocs/aws-java-developer-guide/doc_source/creating-clients.rst

 Default Client
 ==============
 Both the sync and async client builders have another factory method called `defaultClient`.
-This will create a service client with the default configuration and with credentials and region obtained from the environment.
+This will create a service client with the default configuration and the default provider chains for loading credentials and region.
 If either credentials or region cannot be determined from the environment the application is running in, the call to `defaultClient` will fail.
-See :doc:`credentials` and :doc:`java-dg-region-selection` for more information on how credentials are region are determined.
+See :doc:`credentials` and :doc:`java-dg-region-selection` for more information on how credentials and region are determined.

 Creating a default service client: